ModaMortgages Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs : The ModaMortgages Conveyancing Panel from members of the public
+Examples of recent questions relating to the ModaMortgages Solicitor Panel from members of the public

-I have paid off my mortgage with ModaMortgages.
+I have today made my last payment due on mortgage with ModaMortgages.
 I assume I don't need a solicitor on the ModaMortgages panel to remove the mortgage at the Land Registry.
-Am I right?
+Please confirm

 If you have finished paying off your ModaMortgages mortgage they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
 The Land Registry need to see this evidence before they will remove the ModaMortgages mortgage from the register.
 ModaMortgages,and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage: but are not moving to another property where the ModaMortgages has sent the Land Registry the discharge electronically, and the ModaMortgages has instructed the Land Registry to do so The Land Registry will send you a letter confirming that your ModaMortgages mortgage has been paid off.